sarken/frontend-docs-test/front-end-user-guide.md

 #### Translation

 The Archive will eventually be translated into additional languages.
-Styles for the translation interface will go here.
+Style overrides for the third-party in-context editor may go here.

 ### User roles

 These stylesheets override the Archive default styles for certain types of logged-in users.
 This is necessary to accommodate certain role-specific options.
-We sometimes further modify regions here (e.g. the footer background is teal for users who are logged in as administrators).
+We sometimes further modify regions here (e.g., the footer background is teal for administrators).

 #### Translator role